"Ethics is nothing else than reverence for life.” Albert Schweitzer

 What happens when a concern is received?

 - If it is determined that an issue is of an ethical nature and it is covered by the Code of Ethics policy, a signed release of information form from the individual expressing the concern must be received to begin a review.

 - Review has been initiated

 - The nature of the concern

 - The initiation of a review does not indicate determination has been made.
-ERS is simply exploring the allegation.
+ERS team is simply exploring the allegation.

 - The name of the reviewee’s Advocate

 - Advocate calls reviewee within 48 hours after notification has been sent.

-- The situation is assessed by an ERS team consisting of the Advocate, Case Manager and additional team members as required.
+- The complaint is assessed by an ERS team consisting of the Advocate, Case Manager and additional team members as required.